neverlosecc/source2gen/README.md

 #### With premake5

-TODO: how to use conan with premake?
+TOOD: how to use conan with premake?

 - Open a command prompt or terminal in the project's root directory.
 - Run the following command to generate the Visual Studio solution: